CNY Flower Market

 Peonies

-Feminine beauty, innocence, affection and charm – peonies are particularly auspicious for Chinese New Year.
-The flower is also good for wooing, too.
+Feminine beauty, innocence, affection, and charm – peonies are particularly auspicious for Chinese New Year.
+The flower is also great for wooing that special someone, too.
 Since CNY falls in advance of Valentine’s Day, there’s no harm in decorating the house full of peonies to set the mood.

 Auspicious fruits for CNY